Janice Lincoln: Fictional character biography

 Janice Lincoln is the daughter of the supervillain Tombstone.
 Her mother was an ex-girlfriend of Tombstone during his early days in organized crime.
 Janice grew up with her father showing up sporadically, usually to help out with bills and schooling.
 Janice idolized her father and his criminal activities, however, she was forbidden to take part in them.

 After building a successful career as a defense attorney, Janice is appointed to defend Helmut Zemo, at which point she volunteered to work for him as the new Beetle.
 Janice's armor was also revealed to have been built by the Fixer.
 Zemo and Fixer provided Janice with the Beetle armor and a nano-virus as part of their plan to destroy Captain America (Bucky Barnes).
 She emerges from the rubble of an explosion she causes to confront Captain America and Black Widow.
 The new Beetle fights Bucky and Black Widow in a short battle and is defeated.
 Bucky unmasks her, and realizes she is culpable in using the nano-virus on him.
-She is imprisoned in The Raft, where she reveals that she knows Captain America and Bucky are one and the same.
-While Janice resists Bucky and the Widow's attempts to interrogate her for the identity of her employer, Fixer asks Zemo whether they should punish her for her failure.
+She is imprisoned in the Raft, where she reveals that she knows Captain America and Bucky are one and the same.
+While Janice resists Bucky and Black Widow's attempts to interrogate her for the identity of her employer, Fixer asks Zemo whether they should punish her for her failure.
 Zemo is merciful, saying that she knows no information that would hurt them.
 Janice is left to her own devices, and the heroes deduce Zemo's identity.
 However, Zemo still exposes Captain America's identity to the public.